 Data is copied and pointers are passed into a UDFB only when there is power flow to the first input (EN).
-String, array, or structure pointers within a UDFB must not be accessed until power flow to the EN has occurred.
+Execution of a UDFB that contains a data input that is a pointer (i.e. string, array, or structure) is prevented until power flow to the EN has occurred at least once.
+In addition, under this scenario, the power flow at the first output (OK) is forced to off until power flow to the EN has occurred at least once.